Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

 This process then continues until only ordinary hadrons remain.
 (We will give more details on the individual string breaks below.)

-Since the string breaks are causally disconnected (as can easily be realized from space-time diagrams like the one in \figRef{fig:stringbreak}, see also \cite{Andersson:1998tv}), they do not have to be considered in any specific time-ordered sequence.
-In the Lund model, the string breaks are instead generated starting with the leading (``outermost'') hadrons, containing the endpoint quarks, and iterating inwards towards the center of the string, alternating randomly between fragmentation off the left- and right-hand sides, respectively, \figRef{fig:stringbreak}\!b.
+Since the string breaks are causally disconnected (as can easily be realised from space-time diagrams like the one in \figRef{fig:stringbreak}, see also \cite{Andersson:1998tv}), they do not have to be considered in any specific time-ordered sequence.
+In the Lund model, the string breaks are instead generated starting with the leading (``outermost'') hadrons, containing the endpoint quarks, and iterating inwards towards the center of the string, alternating randomly between fragmentation off the left- and right-hand sides, respectively, \figRef{fig:stringbreak}\!\!b.
 One can thereby split off a single well-defined hadron in each step, with a mass that, for unstable hadrons, is selected according to a Breit-Wigner distribution.

 The details of the individual string breaks are not known from first principles.
-The Lund model invokes the idea of quantum mechanical tunneling, which leads to a Gaussian suppression of the energies and masses imparted to the produced quarks,
+The Lund model invokes the idea of quantum mechanical tunneling, with a Gaussian suppression of the transverse momenta and masses imparted to the produced quarks\footnote{The full form of the series essentially accounts for the probability that no string-decay event already happened and incorporates the exclusion principle that no more than one event can occur for each given quantum state of the produced pair, while the limiting Gaussian form is the na\"\i ve probability per phase-space volume; see~\cite{Casher:1978wy}.},

-where $m_q$ is the mass of the produced quark and $\pt$ is the transverse momentum imparted to it by the breakup process (with the $\bar{q}$ having the opposite \pt).
+where $m_q$ is the mass of the produced quark (the relevant range of values for the \emph{constituent} up, down, and strange quark masses is typically taken to be $\sim$ 300 -- 500 MeV) and $\pt$ is the transverse momentum imparted to it by the breakup process (with the $\bar{q}$ having the opposite \pt).